rangle/ngCourse2/handout/immutable/what_is_immutability.md

-# What is immutability?
+# What is Immutability?

-**Immutability** is a design pattern where something can't be modified after being instantiated.
+_Immutability_ is a design pattern where something can't be modified after being instantiated.
 If we want to change the value of that thing, we must recreate it with the new value instead.
 Some JavaScript types are immutable and some are mutable, meaning their value can change without having to recreate it.
 Let's explain this difference with some examples:

 ```typescript
 let movie = {